What’s Your Work Superpower (and its Shadow Side)?

 To build innovative solutions, companies have to move beyond hiring for the same kinds of pedigrees, and think about team building in terms of combinations of individual strengths.
 To provide a tool to help with that kind of thinking, SYPartners looked at the archetypes of effective leaders and pattern-mapped their attributes to come up with 21 different Superpowers.
 They range from empathy—a strong ability to understand client/user/team needs—to systems thinking—understanding all of the pieces of a process—to creative thinking, grit, and decisiveness, among others.

 Though you might identify with more than one Superpower, it helps to think about them in the context of your work, and specifically what you bring to your team.
 Superpowers also don’t necessarily conform to roles.
 There’s no reason someone in the finance department can’t have creativity for their superpower, or the team leader might have empathy.
-And though it might be easy to think of some strengths as sexier or more reliable, they’re all valuable to a team—and that’s the whole point.
+And though it might be easy to think of some strengths as more desirable or more reliable, they’re all valuable to a team—and that’s the whole point.

 Cast and Activate Your Team

 The concept might have a bit of a “woo-woo,” self-help vibe, but as Sara points out, really, it’s just good business.
 Companies need to create much more collaborative teams and think about diversity not just in terms of ethnicity, background, or gender, but also in terms of thought.
 Understanding what each employee brings makes it possible to stack a team with an array of strengths; after all, you wouldn’t want to build a team of three people with vision but only one with grit, or all empathy and no decisiveness.